INRIA/scikit-learn-mooc/jupyter-book/overfit/overfit_intro.md

 # Overfitting and underfitting

-This chapter gives an intuitive introduction to the very **fundamental concepts** of overfitting and underfitting in machine learning.
+This module gives an intuitive introduction to the very **fundamental concepts** of overfitting and underfitting in machine learning.

 Machine learning models can never make perfect predictions: the test error is never exactly zero.
 This failure comes from a **fundamental trade-off** between